 Information is NOT Power Anymore, Knowledge Is

-If you ask any corporate c-executive or high end consultant “what drives a business?”, chances are the answers you get have all one word in common: “information”.
-But now that there are huge information sharing tools like creative commons, wikipedia, and basically the whole internet, differentiating a business through information sounds not like a good idea.
-And more over I have to ask, where does this idea take us?
+If you ask any corporate c-executive or high-end consultant, “what drives a business?”, chances are the answers you get to have all one word in common: “information.”
+But now that there are colossal information sharing tools like creative commons, Wikipedia, and the whole internet, differentiating a business through information sounds not like a good idea.
+And moreover, I have to ask, where does this idea take us?

-It was reading one of the Deloitte’s brochures that gave me the idea of writing this article.
-In the brochure, not only Deloitte —the largest professional services network in the world, suggested that organizations should differentiate themselves by having more information, they literally used the phrase “Information is power” as a heading.
-Now, I don’t say not having information drives any organization to growth, but just having the information and more importantly not sharing it with others is not also a good solution to growth.
+It was reading one of Deloitte’s brochures that gave me the idea of writing this article.
+In the booklet, not only Deloitte —the largest professional services network in the world, suggested that organizations should differentiate themselves by having more information, they used the phrase “Information is power” as a heading.
+Now, I don’t say not having information drives any organization to grow, but just having the information and more importantly, not sharing it with others is not also an excellent solution to growth.

 The idea that “information is power” is misleading

-The idea that “information is power” is misleading, and causes many people to create roadblocks to their own success.
+The idea that “information is power” is misleading, and causes many people to create roadblocks to their success.
 And it’s about more than just the distinction that “information applied is power” – even that variation has problems.
-Power and influence is not something most organizations, entrepreneurs and people share willingly.
-They tend to use their power to create differentiation, and they want to be different to gain power.
-I was browsing the internet and I came across this particular quote from a corporate employee in the U.S:
+Power and influence is not something most organizations, entrepreneurs, and people share willingly.
+They tend to use their ability to create differentiation, and they want to be different to gain power.
+I was browsing the internet, and I came across this particular quote from a corporate employee in the U.S:

-If our leaders and corporate managers assume that information and power is equal, they encourage everyone in the company to not to share anything as “you may lose your power”.
-Giving we are social animals and we live in a era that sharing is fast, almost free of charge and unpreventable, we all just need to accept the fact that whether we share the information or not, people and our competitors are going to find out.
+If our leaders and corporate managers assume that information and power are equal, they encourage everyone in the company to not to share anything as “you may lose your power.”
+Giving we are social animals, and we live in an era that sharing is fast, almost free of charge and unpreventable, we all need to accept the fact that whether we share the information or not, people and our competitors are going to find out.

 - Data is generated through research, creation, gathering, and discovery.

-- Information has context.
+- The information has context.
 Data is turned into information by organizing it so one can easily draw conclusions.
 Data is also turned into information by “presenting” it, such as expressing it through visual or auditory means.